Parks, Recreation and Historic Preservation

 Clay Pit Ponds State Park Preserve

 Explore a different nature theme each week during this free play group.
-A guided story time begins at 10:30am, followed by a short hike at 11am, weather permitting.
-Best for ages 0-4.
+Story time begins at 10:30am, followed by a short hike at 11am, weather permitting.
+Click here to register!

 Clay Pit Ponds State Park Preserve